mokagio/mokacoding/metallo/src/apps/privacy.md

 ## Contact

-If you have questions about this privacy policy, contact us at [gio@mokacoding.com](mailto:gio@mokacoding.com).
+If you have questions about this privacy policy, get in touch at [gio@mokacoding.com](mailto:gio@mokacoding.com).